dselman/docgen/README.md

 ## Template Metadata

-Templates are packaged as zip files and must include a [package.json](./package.json) manifest field, which includes name, description, version, keywords etc that make the template searchable within a template library.
+Templates are packaged as zip files and must include a [package.json](./package.json) manifest file, which includes name, description, version, keywords etc that make the template searchable within a template library.

 ## Install Tools